Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Experimental Evaluation

 \subsubsection{Scalability with Increasing Data Sizes}

 We now examine if the performance advantages persist as dataset sizes grow.
 Figure \ref{fig:scale_factor_comparison} shows that the synthesized engines scale gracefully.
-On TPC-H, the speedup remains stable at approximately 10--12$\times$ across all tested scale factors, indicating that Bespoke-TPCH and DuckDB exhibit the same asymptotic complexity on this workload.
-On CEB, however, Bespoke-OLAP scales \emph{significantly better} than DuckDB: the speedup increases from 9.2$\times$ at scale factor~2 to more than 70$\times$ at scale factor~10, as DuckDB's runtime grows disproportionately.
+On TPC-H, the speedup remains stable across all tested scale factors, indicating that Bespoke-TPCH and DuckDB exhibit the same asymptotic complexity on this workload.
+On CEB, however, Bespoke-OLAP scales \emph{significantly better} than DuckDB: the speedup grows substantially with increasing scale factors, reaching over 45$\times$ at scale factor~10, as DuckDB's runtime grows disproportionately.
 This widening gap on CEB can be attributed to Bespoke-CEB's carefully tuned storage layouts and query implementations, which are more robust to the increased data volumes and the complex, correlated data distributions present in the IMDB dataset.
 Together, these results demonstrate that Bespoke-OLAP not only delivers substantial speedups at a fixed scale, but that these advantages are maintained - and in some cases amplified - as the data grows.